 - 1. Table A5 is a breakdown of the capital programme in relation to capital expenditure by municipal vote (multi-year and single-year appropriations); capital expenditure by standard classification; and the funding sources necessary to fund the capital budget, including information on capital transfers from national and provincial departments. - 2.
-The MFMA provides that a municipality may approve multi-year or single-year capital budget appropriations.
-In relation to multi-year appropriations, for 2013/14 R3million has been allocated of the total R114million capital budget. - 3.
-Single-year capital expenditure has been appropriated at R12 million for the 2013/14 financial year and decrease over the MTREF. - 4.
+The MFMA provides that a municipality may approve multi-year or single-year capital budget appropriations.. - 3.
 Unlike multi-year capital appropriations, single-year appropriations relate to expenditure that will be incurred in the specific budget year such as the procurement of vehicles and specialized tools and equipment.
 The budget appropriations for the two outer years are indicative allocations based on the departmental business plans as informed by the IDP and will be reviewed on an annual basis to assess the relevance of the expenditure in relation to the strategic objectives and service delivery imperatives of the Municipality.
-For the purpose of funding assessment of the MTREF, these appropriations have been included but no commitments will be incurred against single-year appropriations for the two outer-years. - 5.
-The capital programme is funded from capital and provincial grants and transfers, public contributions and donations and internally generated funds from current year surpluses.
+For the purpose of funding assessment of the MTREF, these appropriations have been included but no commitments will be incurred against single-year appropriations for the two outer-years.

+4. The capital programme is funded from capital and provincial grants and transfers, public contributions and donations and internally generated funds from current year surpluses.
 These funding sources are further discussed in detail in 2.6 (Overview of Budget Funding).